Glass Painting Techniques and Secrets from an English Stained Glass Studio

 Which means for example you also learn the best way to hold a tracing brush, and how to shape and load it with paint.
 These are all precise and proven techniques which make all the difference to how you paint stained glass.

-So if you’re a professional who paints for money, this download will pay for itself many 100s of times.
+So if you’re a professional who paints for money, these downloads will pay for themselves many times over and over again.

 If you’re a serious amateur who paints for pleasure, I guarantee you these techniques are the best way to finding that pure, happy sense of focus and enjoyment which you’re after.
 Plus you’ll learn to paint glass beautifully.

-If you’re a beginner with an enquiring mind, this download contains the best account you could hope for (as you will see from the rest of this website)
+If you’re a beginner with an inquiring mind, these downloads contains the best account you could ever hope for (as you will see from the rest of this website)

 Yes you will need to study and practice.
 We all do.
-This download is great for professionals and amateurs but it’s just awful for dabblers and time-wasters.
+These downloads are great for professionals and amateurs but they’re just awful for dabblers and time-wasters.
 So let’s be clear.
 Here’s what you won’t get.
-You won’t get
+You won’t get:

 And we can’t turn you into stained glass painters overnight.
 It takes work and commitment from you.
 I won’t pretend otherwise.
 That’s why we show you our respect by preparing such detailed and photo-packed information.